 Peer Counselor: Can you tell me what’s making you nervous, or anything that’s going on in your life?

 Rafaela: A lot of things and maybe nothing.
 I don’t know what to do with my life.
 I worked so hard to pass a test and I passed and my family was so happy for me, but I feel nothing.
 Numb.
 I even feel a new kind of pressure.
 It’s so strange.

 Peer Counselor: I understand.
 There are so many tests in life.
 Sometimes when you pass one, it just seems there’s a new mountain to climb.

 Rafaela: Yeah.
 Yes.
 I am calling because I think I am depressed.
 And it’s not the first time.
 And I feel so bad because I am making my family worry about me. … And sometimes even the small little things make me anxious, like answering the phone or the doorbell or even talking to people.
 And I just feel there is no point to do anything.

 Peer Counselor: I understand.

 Rafaela: I am not living in my home country.
-And sometimes I feel I don’t belong here.
+And sometimes I feel I can not belong here.
 We don’t have a lot of money and after my father died, things got more difficult.
 And some people expect me to have a husband already.
 And everything is harder because we’re not from here.
 And we don’t speak perfect English.